 Melbourne Digital Concert Hall Program

-A rapid-response initiative designed to support the fragile arts industry during the COVID-19 crisis, Melbourne Digital Concert Hall presented its first live-streamed performance on 27 March.
-The busy program managed by Melbourne musicians continues and future performances will celebrate Australian composers and emerging artists.
+A rapid-response initiative designed to support the fragile arts industry during the COVID-19 crisis, Melbourne Digital Concert Hall presented its first live-streamed performance in March.
+The busy program managed by Melbourne musicians continues and future performances celebrates Australian composers and emerging artists.
 Bookings required, at $24 per concert.

 More info: Melbourne Digital Concert Hall